Ossamoon/next-typescript-spotify-web-playback-sdk/README.md

 # Spotify Web Playback SDK Example by Next.js and TypeScript
-This is an example app that is rewritten from the official [Spotify Web Playback SDK Javascript Tutorial](https://github.com/spotify/spotify-web-playback-sdk-example) by Next.js and Typescript.
+This is an example app that is rewritten from the official [Spotify Web Playback SDK Javascript Tutorial](https://github.com/spotify/spotify-web-playback-sdk-example) with **Next.js** and **Typescript**.

 ## Using your own credentials
 You will need to register your app and get your own credentials from the